In Exercises 9–20, use the data in the following table, which lis... | Channels for Pearson+

 Step 1: Calculate the total number of high school drivers surveyed.
 Add all the values in the table: 731 + 3054 + 156 + 4564.

-Step 2: Determine the total number of drivers who texted while driving.
-Add the values in the 'Texted While Driving' row: 731 + 3054.
+Step 2: Determine the total number of drivers who drove when drinking alcohol.
+Add the values in the 'Yes' column: 731 + 156.

-Step 3: Calculate the probability of selecting one driver who texted while driving.
-Divide the total number of drivers who texted while driving by the total number of drivers surveyed.
-Use the formula: P(Texted While Driving) = (Number of drivers who texted while driving) / (Total number of drivers).
+Step 3: Calculate the probability of selecting one driver who drove when drinking alcohol.
+Divide the total number of drivers who drove when drinking alcohol by the total number of drivers surveyed.

-Step 4: Since the selections are made with replacement, the probability of selecting two drivers who both texted while driving is the product of the individual probabilities.
-Use the formula: P(Both Texted While Driving) = P(Texted While Driving) × P(Texted While Driving).
+Step 4: For the second selection (without replacement), calculate the probability of selecting another driver who drove when drinking alcohol.
+Subtract 1 from the total number of drivers who drove when drinking alcohol and divide by the new total number of drivers surveyed (subtract 1 from the total).

-Step 5: Discuss independence.
-Events are independent if the outcome of one event does not affect the outcome of the other.
-Since the selections are made with replacement, the events are independent because the first selection does not influence the second.
+Step 5: Multiply the probabilities from Step 3 and Step 4 to find the probability that both drivers drove when drinking alcohol.
+This is the multiplication rule for dependent events.

 Verified video answer for a similar problem: